sudo-0x2a/AI-Agents-Mutual-Evaluation/README.md

 ## Usage:
 - Install the required packages (requirments.txt).
 - You need to set up your OpenAI style API key and Tavily API key in the .env file.
-Theoretically, the project supports any LLM provider that uses OpenAI style API like LM Studio and OpenRouter.
+Theoretically, the project supports any LLM providers that uses OpenAI style API like LM Studio and OpenRouter.
 But this does not mean it supports any models.
 - Run the main.py file.
 - Provide the model name and the question for the contest.
 (You can assign two same models for the competition as well.)